 The R benchmark includes the equilibrium learner of ndl and the iterative learner of ndl2.
-R -f run\ndl.R runs the ndl2 on the same event files as pyndl, while ndl only runs on the smaller files because it is orders of magnitude slower.
+R -f run_ndl.R runs the ndl2 on the same event files as pyndl, while ndl only runs on the smaller files because it is orders of magnitude slower.

-ndl can be installed from CRAN by running install.packages('ndl') in R, while ndl2 needs to be downloaded from Github first (ndl2, install with R CMD INSTALL ndl2.tar.gz).
+ndl can be installed from CRAN by running install.packages('ndl') in R, while ndl2 is just available upon request (contact Konstantin Sering, install with R CMD INSTALL ndl2.tar.gz).